Strategies

 Worked example: adaptive engagement

-A common pattern (from the citizen-science deployments) layers cases by the user’s measurement count and performance:
+A common pattern (from the citizen-science deployments) layers cases by the user’s measurement count and performance.
+The caseName values below are the labels you assign when authoring the strategy in the DSL - illustrative, not a literal dump of the bundled default built-in’s outputs:

 Case